tmns/react-load-visible/README.md

 It builds upon the great work already done in [`react-loadable-visibility`](https://github.com/stratiformltd/react-loadable-visibility), which is an awesome project but seems to be no longer maintained.
 Further, it is lacking in a few areas that this library attempts to improve.
 Specifically, at the time of writing, they differ in the following main ways:

 - The original library [does not expose `@loadable/component`'s `load` function](https://github.com/stratiformltd/react-loadable-visibility/issues/40).
 This library does.
-- The original library does not provide a way to configure the instantiated `IntersectionObserver` with your own options (i.e. `root`, `rootMargin`, `threshold`).
+- The original library [does not provide a way to configure the `IntersectionObserver` with your own options](https://github.com/stratiformltd/react-loadable-visibility/issues/16) (i.e. `root`, `rootMargin`, `threshold`).
 This library does via exposing an extra function, `initObserver`.
 - The original library applies all props passed to the deferred component to the wrapping `div`, which [results in a slew of React console warnings](https://github.com/stratiformltd/react-loadable-visibility/issues/35).
 This library does not apply these props to the wrapper.
 - The original library [does not provide a way to apply styles specifically to the wrapper](https://github.com/stratiformltd/react-loadable-visibility/issues/21) beyond a `style` or `className` prop, which also gets applied to the deferred component when loaded.
 This library does via a `wrapperCss` prop.
 - The original library was written to accommodate both `@loadable/component` and [`react-loadable`](https://github.com/jamiebuilds/react-loadable); however, `react-loadable` has been deprecated.
 This library **only supports `@loadable/component`**.